DeCodec: Towards Controllable Audio Processing via Speech and Background Sound Decoupling in Neural Codecs

 a.
 Overview of functions

 Table 1.
-Guidelines for using DeCodec to perform speech reconstruction, SE, background sound extraction, one-shot VC, and one-shot VC+SE functions.
+Guidelines for using DeCodec to perform speech reconstruction, Speech enhancement, and background sound extraction.

 (a-1)